Dash Cam Footage as Evidence After Car Accident

 Dash cam footage that clearly shows the other car driving wildly, carelessly, or out of control can bolster your case.
 Any footage recorded after the accident could be important, too.

 If your dash cam records the other driver yelling at you or threatening anyone in your group, that could affect the case’s outcome.

 Get a Free Case Evaluation Today

 If you feel another driver’s negligence caused your car accident, call us today.
 The attorney team at the Law Offices of Wolf & Pravato offers a free case evaluation.
 We will listen to your account of the accident to learn what happened and guide you on the next steps to take action in your case.
-We can also advise you on whether our lawyer can use dash cam footage as evidence after your car accident.
+We can also advise you on whether our Fort Lauderdale car accident lawyer can use dash cam footage as evidence after your car accident.

 A negligent driver should not go unpunished.
 You may be eligible to seek and recover financial compensation for medical bills, lost wages, and pain and suffering stemming from your injuries.
-Call our offices at (954) 633-8270 today.
+Contact our offices at (954) 633-8270 today.